 Writing Requirements

-Students who are unsure about whether they have completed the writing requirement can check their electronic degree audit information on the Registrar's Office website at the beginning of sophomore year to see if they completed the WCAS writing requirement during their first year.
-Students who only complete one first-year seminar should plan to complete the writing requirement by taking one of the following classes—ENGLISH 105, 205, 282, or 305—or preparing a portfolio of writing produced in courses beyond the first-year seminars (see below for information about interschool transfers for details).
+Students who only complete one first-year seminar may complete the writing requirement by taking one of the following classes: ENGLISH 105, 205, 282, or 305.
 These students should also talk with their College Adviser about whether they need a course to substitute for a first-year seminar.

-Students who interschool transfer into the College as first-year students are expected to take one or two first-year seminars, depending on the date of their transfer, and thus should plan to meet the writing proficiency requirement as specified above in consultation with their College Adviser.
-Students who interschool transfer into the College after their first year are not expected to take first-year seminars, and so may fulfill the writing requirement in a number of different ways:
+Students who interschool transfer into WCAS after their first year are not expected to take first-year seminars, and so may fulfill the writing requirement in a number of different ways:

 - Completing an equivalent writing proficiency requirement in another division of Northwestern (or in unusual cases at another college or university).
 Students transferring from MEAS who have completed ENGLISH 106-1 and ENGLISH 106-2 (Writing in Special Contexts) have automatically fulfilled the requirement; all other students will be referred to the director of the Writing Program.